03 Mar 10 Things to Do in Bergamo: How to Spend a Day in a Unique Medieval Town

 There Are Two Bergamo: The Modern “Lower City” And The Old “Upper Town.”

 Indeed, Bergamo is split in two.
-The contrast between the modern lower Bergamo, laying on a plain, and the ancient town, sitting on a steep hill, is striking.
-The Venetian walls and their four monumental entrance gates divide the two parts of Bergamo.
+The contrast between the modern lower Bergamo, laying on a plain, and the old town Bergamo, sitting on a steep hill, is striking.
+The Venetian walls and their four monumental entrance gates divide the two parts of the city.

 Bergamo Alta, as the old “upper town” is called in Italian, might be small, but there’s a lot to see.